CCA-WRI Research Fellowship Program

 This affinity has led to our working with the WRI to jointly provide conditions for deep inquiries into the phenomenon of light.
 This collaboration represents a new model of fellowship for the CCA; whereas our institution observes an ever-expanding array of architectural subjects, the WRI holds a specific focus on light and windows, in their technological, cultural, and societal dimensions.

-The second iteration of the CCA-WRI Research Fellowship Program Above/Below/Between: Light on a Damaged Planet continues to seek to understand architecture’s varied relationships to the changing material constitution of the light spectrum.
-In 2023 we will welcome three CCA-WRI Fellows for periods of research of up to three months, with Fellows’ turning their attention to the second element in the diffusion of light across our solar societies: below, and the underground with its relative absence of light.
-The design of underground spaces, whether for retail, data storage, safety from warfare and climate disaster, is an ongoing concern.
-The CCA holds a unique collection of materials related to the Underground Space Center (USC) at the University of Minnesota.
-The USC, founded in 1978, was dedicated to the study of ‘earth-shelters’ as a response to the 1970s oil crisis and the need for more efficient means to heat and cool domestic environments.
-This is one entry point into an array of CCA Collection materials that can articulate how contemporary experiences of solar damage extend into the history of design.
+The third and final iteration of the CCA-WRI Research Fellowship Program Above/Below/Between: Light on a Damaged Planet continues to seek to understand architecture’s varied relationships to the changing material constitution of the light spectrum.
+In 2024 we are welcoming three CCA-WRI Fellows for periods of research of up to three months, with Fellows’ turning their attention to the third element in the diffusion of light across our solar societies: between, and the everyday conditions that permeate how light shapes and is shaped by the built environment.

-While 2023 Fellows may focus on the underground as a space of experimentation, future domesticity, and/or extraction, we welcome applications that address a range of topics, particularly those that take the theme of damaged light and solarity as a social condition more broadly in new directions:
+While 2024 Fellows may focus on the “between” as an intertwined and mobile site of transit, contamination, flowing ecologies, and apertures as political thresholds, as in the previous two iterations of the fellowship program we welcomed applications that address a range of topics, particularly those that take the theme of damaged light and solarity as a social condition more broadly in new directions:

-• Underground urbanisms (in relation to density, climate, real estate speculation, etc)
+• Transit-oriented urbanisms (in relation to density, climate, real estate speculation, etc)

 • Solar design, particularly as a material